Welcome to Year 5 & 6!

 Homework is now also available from this site every Wednesday.
 Each child has been provided with a homework book in which to complete the work, by the following Tuesday unless stated otherwise.

-FEBRUARY HALF TERM HOMEWORK: Read a (fantasy) story / book.
-To support this and continued reading, below are some recommended reading lists for the children that will further develop and broaden their reading:
+Below are some recommended reading lists for the children that will further develop and broaden their reading:

 I also recommend all children continually practise their times tables at home – the top marks website has some good challenges, which the children are used to in class.
 Additionally, top marks have a smart phone app titled ‘Hit the Button’ (at a cost of £2.29) which I highly recommend to support mental startegies.